-This article appeared in Knife Magazine, June 2022.
+This article appeared in Knife Magazine in June 2022.

 Know Your Knife Laws – Daggers by Design or by Description?